-This is true until the contest holder chooses one of the designs as the contest’s winner.
-Then, and only then, can the designer agree to transfer his or her rights to that particular design to the contest holder.
+This is true until the client chooses one of the designs as the contest’s winner.
+Then, and only then, can the designer agree to transfer his or her rights to that particular design to the client.

-The designer transfers their rights in the Design Handover stage, and once it’s done, the contest holder becomes owner of the rights to that design.
+The designer transfers their rights in the Design Handover stage, and once it’s done, the client becomes owner of the rights to that design.

-If a designer creates several design concepts for one contest, but the contest holder only buys one of them, then all the unused design concepts remain the property of the designer.
-The contest holder can, of course, negotiate with the designer for the transfer of rights to more than one of their designs.
+If a designer creates several design concepts for one contest, but the client only buys one of them, then all the unused design concepts remain the property of the designer.
+The client can, of course, pick and pay for additional winning designs to transfer the rights of more than one of their designs.

-If the contest holder does not buy a designer’s work, it remains the property of the designer.
+If the client does not buy a designer’s work, it remains the property of the designer.